vuejs/awesome-vue/README.md

  - [vue-survey-builder](https://github.com/FissionHQ/vue-survey-builder) - Survey builder for vue.js applications
  - [vue-if-bot](https://github.com/Developmint/vue-if-bot) - A lightweight component to hide/show content to clients based on the user agent
  - [vue-clampy](https://github.com/clampy-js/vue-clampy) - Vue.js (2+) directive that clamps the content of an element by adding an ellipsis to it if the content inside is too long.
+ - [vue-cookie-accept-decline](https://github.com/promosis/vue-cookie-accept-decline) - Show a banner with text, a decline button, and an accept button on your page.
+Remembers selection using cookies.
+Emits an event with current selection on creation.
+Good for GDPR requirements.

 ### Tabs